KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 Reboot the system.
 #### Alternative Method
+!!! attention

-> **Attention**: Try rebooting your device first before proceeding with the next steps!
+    Try rebooting your device first before proceeding with the next steps!
 You may lose your games, saves, and other content if this is done incorrectly.

 1. Open a TTY session with an **external physical keyboard** using this **keyboard combination and entering this command**:
     <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F4</kbd> and `mv ~/.local/share/Steam ~/.local/share/Steam1`